Fernando Pires (footballer, born 1969)

-Fernando Jorge Ferreira Pires (born 18 January 1969) is a football manager and former footballer, most notably with Braga.
+Fernando Jorge Ferreira Pires (born 18 January 1969) is a football manager and former player, most notably with Braga.
 Born in Angola, he represented Portugal internationally.

 Club career

+Pires spent the years 1986 to 1995 with Braga, except for the 1987–88 season in Felgueiras.
+Playing over 200 games across all competitions, he also captained the team.

-He made his professional debut in the Primeira Liga for Braga on 5 October 1986 as a starter in a 0–1 loss to Belenenses.
+Pires made his professional debut in the Primeira Liga for Braga on 5 October 1986 as a starter in a 1–0 loss to Belenenses.
 Over his career, he played 217 games on the top level of Portuguese club football.

 International

 He represented Portugal at the 1986 UEFA European Under-16 Championship.